Pechita/MultiplexerDataAnalyzer/README.md

 The system has three main parts:

-ArduinoFakeDataReads.ino — Arduino code that simulates reading 16 photoresistors and sends fake voltage values.
+ArduinoFakeData16Reads.ino — Arduino code that simulates reading 16 photoresistors and sends fake voltage values.

 PythonHeatMap.py — Python program that connects to the Arduino, reads incoming Serial data live, graphs it in real time, and saves the data.

 HeatMapDataReader.py — Python program that reads the saved .csv data file later and displays the graphs again offline.

 Files and Their Roles
-1. ArduinoFakeDataReads.ino
+1. ArduinoFakeData16Reads.ino
 Simulates 16 photoresistor voltage readings (0–5V).

 Sends data to Serial in the format: